abiryukov/appneta.github.io/content/tcpreplay.markdown

 	Truncated packets:         0
 	Retried packets (ENOBUFS): 0
 	Retried packets (EAGAIN):  0
-Switching network driver to normal mode... done!
+Switching network driver for eth0 to normal mode... done!
 ```

 To increase the *flows per second (fps)* you need to ensure that
-the IP addreses are unique for every loop iteration.
+the IP addreses are unique for every loop iteration by specifying the
+`--unique-ip` option.

 ```
 # tcpreplay -i eth0 -tK -l1000 --netmap --unique-ip smallFlows.pcap
-Switching network driver to netmap bypass mode... done!
+Switching network driver for eth0 to netmap bypass mode... done!
 File Cache is enabled
 Actual: 14261000 packets (9216531000 bytes) sent in 7.07 seconds.
 Rated: 1193507027.6 Bps, 9548.05 Mbps, 1846747.29 pps